IanPeake/FatMaxxer/README.md

 *Audio updates* report ⍺1 at HR above a hardcoded threshold, and RMSSD otherwise.
 Reports artifacts above a hardcoded threshold, or at higher intensity.
 Audio updates are more frequent at higher work rates.
 Audible warning (click) is played on dropped artifact.

 *Notifications:* A notification update is sent whenever ⍺1 is recalculated.
 Notification title provides ⍺1 and artifacts dropped (%).
-This provides as a basic way to view output on a wearable (see photo above).
+This provides a basic way to view output on a wearable (see photo above).
 Some Garmin devices show notification titles during activities (see photo above).

 ## Logs ##
 Log files are recorded to external storage and available for export via the Androd ShareSheet.